h0rv/new-music-discord-bot/README.md

 ##### Commands

 - \>add
-    -Add artist to your list of artists
+    - Add artist to your list of artists
 - \>remove (rm)
     - Remove artist to your list of artists